training@oraclesafety.net | (+44) 07788 520642

 If the first half of the twentieth century saw the seeds of permit to work planted in heavy industry, the post-war expansion of the oil and gas sector provided the conditions in which formal permit systems grew rapidly.
 The 1950s, 1960s and 1970s saw a dramatic expansion in refinery capacity, the development of petrochemical complexes of unprecedented scale, and, crucially, the beginning of offshore oil and gas production.

 These new environments shared several characteristics that made structured hazardous work control an operational necessity.
 They were large, complex and interdependent: a single large refinery might have dozens of separate processes, all potentially affecting one another.
 They contained enormous inventories of flammable, toxic, and high-pressure materials.
-They operated continuously, meaning that maintenance work had to be carried out on live plant — or on plant that had just been taken offline and might be returned to service rather than during extended shutdowns of the entire facility.
+They operated continuously, meaning that maintenance work had to be carried out on live plant or on plant that had just been taken offline and might be returned to service rather than during extended shutdowns of the entire facility.

 The major oil companies Shell, BP, Esso, and others began developing group-wide standards for hazardous work control during this period.
 These early corporate standards were not uniform in their requirements, but they shared a common structure: written authorisation from a responsible person before hazardous work could begin; identification of specific hazards; specification of precautions required; and a mechanism for confirming that precautions had been taken.

 The offshore environment presented the permit to work with perhaps its most demanding test.
 On a platform, there is no walking away.
 The workplace and the living environment are one.
-A fire at 3am in the North Sea is a different proposition to a fire at 3am in a onshore refinery with clear escape routes.
+A fire at 3am in the North Sea is a different proposition to a fire at 3am in an onshore refinery with clear escape routes.

 As North Sea oil production expanded from the late 1960s, the offshore sector drove significant development in permit to work practice.
 The confined geography of offshore platforms, the absence of any escape route that did not involve the sea, and the co-location of hydrocarbon processing with accommodation made the consequences of poorly controlled work uniquely severe.
 Permit systems on offshore installations developed accordingly, though as later events would demonstrate, development was uneven and often inadequate.